mkaczanowski/pastebin/README.md

 ## Implementation
 This is a rust version of Pastebin service with [rocksdb](https://rocksdb.org/) database as storage.
 In addition to previously mentioned features it's worth to mention:
 * all-in-one binary - all the data, including css/javascript files are compiled into the binary.
-This way you don't need to worry about external dependencies, it's all witin. (see: [std::include_bytes](https://doc.rust-lang.org/std/macro.include_bytes.html))
+This way you don't need to worry about external dependencies, it's all within. (see: [std::include_bytes](https://doc.rust-lang.org/std/macro.include_bytes.html))
 * [REST endpoint](https://rocket.rs/) - you can add/delete pastes via standard HTTP client (ie. curl)
 * [RocksDB compaction filter](https://github.com/facebook/rocksdb/wiki/Compaction-Filter) - the expired pastes will be automatically removed by custom compaction filter
 * [flatbuffers](https://google.github.io/flatbuffers/) - data is serialized with flatbuffers (access to serialized data without parsing/unpacking)